-Conductor, Interlochen Philharmonic, Interlochen Arts Camp
+Guest Conductor, World Youth Symphony Orchestra, Interlochen Arts Camp

-Mr. Más-Arocas has conducted orchestras across North and South America and Europe including the Leipziger Symphonieorchester in Germany, the Orquestra Sinfônica da Unicamp in Brazil, the Green Bay, Fort Worth, Spokane, Toledo, Phoenix, Memphis, Kansas City, and San Antonio Symphonies, the National Repertory Orchestra, the Manhattan School of Music Symphony, the World Youth Symphony Orchestra, the Interlochen Philharmonic, the Universidad Nacional Autonoma de Mexico Philharmonic, the Rosario Symphony in Argentina, Kharkov Symphony in Ukraine, the National Youth Orchestras of Portugal and Spain, the Pescara Symphony in Italy, the Amsterdam Brass in the Netherlands, and the Ciudad Alcala de Henares Symphony.
+Mr. Más-Arocas has conducted orchestra across North and South America and Europe including the Leipziger Symphonieorchester, the Orquestra Sinfônica da Unicamp in Brazil, the Spokane, Toledo, Phoenix, Memphis, Kansas City, and San Antonio symphonies, National Repertory Orchestra, Manhatan School of Music Symphony, Universidad Nacional de Mexico Philharmonic, Rosario Symphony in Argentina, Kharkov Symphony in Ukraine, National Youth Orchestras of Portugal and Spain, Pescara Symphony in Italy, Amsterdam Brass in Netherlands, and Ciudad Alcala de Henares Symphony.

 In 2010 Mr. Más Arocas conducted the National Repertory Orchestra in several performances, and served as assistant conductor working closely with Leonard Slatkin.
 Other festival appearances include the Aspen Music Festival, the Cabrillo Festival of Contemporary Music, the Sewanee Music Festival, the Campinas Music Festival in Brazil, and Interlochen, where he conducted both the World Youth Symphony Orchestra and the Interlochen Philharmonic.
 Mr. Más Arocas has also served as assistant conductor at the Madrid Royal Opera House and the Bowling Green State University Opera and leaded two national tours with the National Youth Orchestra of Portugal and served as member of the National Youth Orchestra of Spain conducting staff.